chellogirl/Lark-25-Group/README.md

-# Lark-25-Group
-Lark Project for Introduction to Unix
+Welcome to LARK

+>>>>>>>The Linux Activity to Reinforce Knowledge

+Name of game: Stranded

-Group Name: McKenzie Michael and Angelica Louis
+Developed by: McKenzie Michael and Angelica Louis

+Narrative:-place text here-

+Instructions:-place text here-